-- 25407.
+25407.
 Organ Transplantation.
 PQ: BIOS 25256.
 This course presents biological, technical, ethical, and economic issues associated with organ transplantation.
 We sharply focus the immunologic knowledge from BIOS 25256 onto the biologic barriers to organ acceptance and the ultimate goal of immunologic tolerance.
-We also address principles of organ preservation and the mechanisms of ischemia/ reperfusion injury.
+We also address principles of organ preservation and the mechanisms of ischemia/reperfusion injury.
 The technical aspects and physiology of organ transplantation (i.e., kidney, liver, heart, lung, pancreas, islet, intestinal) are covered.
 The social, economic, and ethical issues raised in transplantation (i.e., allografts, xenografts, living donation) are also discussed.
 This course is offered in alternate years.
 A. Chong.
 Winter.

-Not offered 2009-10; will be offered 2010-11. - 26210-26211-26212.
+25418.
+Systems Biology of Cancer. (=CABI 40500) PQ: Introductory statistics course and third or fourth-year standing, or consent of instructor.
+Cancer is a genetic disease characterized by the complex actions and interactions of environmental factors, multiple inherited and acquired genetic factors, networks, and cells.

+Together, they predispose some individuals to develop cancer, protect others against it despite lifelong exposures to carcinogens, and determine the likelihood of response to therapy.
+This inherent complexity presents constant challenges for diagnosing and treating patients with cancer.
+The goal of this course is to teach students to manipulate and analyze the enormous datasets generated by genome-wide platforms.
+Although the focus of the course is "systems biology of cancer," the course has relevance to students interested in using systems biology strategies to investigate a variety of complex diseases.
+R. Jones, K. Onel, A. Skol.
+Winter.

+26210-26211-26212.
 Mathematical Methods for Biological Sciences I, II, III.
 PQ: MATH 15300 or equivalent.
 This sequence is intended for students with an interest in quantitative approaches to any area of biology.
-It provides a broad exposure to applied mathematics methods for modeling and simulation of diverse biological systems. - 26210.
-Mathematical Methods for Biological Sciences I. (=CPNS 31000, ISTP 26210) PQ: MATH 15300 or equivalent.
+It provides a broad exposure to applied mathematics methods for modeling and simulation of diverse biological systems.

+26210.
+Mathematical Methods for Biological Sciences I. (=CPNS 31000, ISTP 26210, PSYC 36210) PQ: MATH 15300 or equivalent.
 This course focuses on ordinary differential equations as models for biological processes changing with time.
 The emphasis is on dynamical systems theory, stability analysis, and different phase portraits, including limit cycles and chaos.
 Linear algebra concepts are introduced and developed.
 Numerous biological models are analyzed, and labs introduce numerical methods in MATLAB.
 D. Kondrashov.
 Autumn.
+L.

-L. - 26211.
-Mathematical Methods for Biological Sciences II. (=CPNS 31100, ISTP 26211) PQ: BIOS 26210.
-This course continues the study of timedependent biological processes and introduces discrete-time systems, studying period-doubling, and onset of chaos.
+26211.
+Mathematical Methods for Biological Sciences II. (=CPNS 31100, ISTP 26211, PSYC 36211) PQ: BIOS 26210.
+This course continues the study of time-dependent biological processes and introduces discrete-time systems, studying period-doubling, and onset of chaos.
 Fourier transform methods are used to analyze temporal and spatial variation, leading to the study of partial differential equations.
 The diffusion, convection, and reaction-diffusion equations are all used to model biological systems.
 Finally, common optimization methods are introduced.
 In labs, computational techniques are used to analyze sample data and study models.
 D. Kondrashov.
 Winter.
+L.

-L. - 26212.
-Mathematical Methods for Biological Sciences III. (=CPNS 31200, ISTP 26212) This course covers basic mathematical probability, probability distributions, correlation, principal and independent component analysis, and stochastic processes.
+26212.
+Mathematical Methods for Biological Sciences III. (=CPNS 31200, ISTP 26212, PSYC 36212) This course covers basic mathematical probability, probability distributions, correlation, principal and independent component analysis, and stochastic processes.
 Stochastic behavior is ubiquitous at all levels of biology, and examples range from electrophysiology to bioinformatics.
 In labs, students use stochastic models to model and analyze these systems.
 D. Kondrashov.
 Spring.
-L. - 26317.
-Molecular Mechanisms of Cell Signaling. (=CPHY 31900, NURB 31900) PQ: BIOS 20181-20183 or 20191-20193, and 20200.
-Cells in the body communicate with each other by a variety of extracellular signals (e.g., hormones, neurotransmitters) and processes such as vision and olfaction, as well as diseases such as cancer, all involve aspects of such signaling processes.
-The subject matter of this course considers molecular mechanism of the wide variety of intracellular mechanisms that, when activated, change cell behavior.
-Both general and specific aspects of intracellular signaling are covered, with an emphasis on the structural basis of cell signaling.
-W.-J. Tang.
-Spring.
-Not offered in 2009-10.
+L.